 The City of Sterling hosted the first annual outdoor summer movie program in 2012.
 This program continues to provide the community a family-friendly activity.
 This event is held in Central Memorial Park in Sterling at the Grandon Ampitheater.
 The movies are family-friendly and free to all!
-The movies are shown on Thursday nights at dusk throughout the summer.
+The movies are shown on Tuesday nights at dusk throughout the summer.
 There are concessions such as drinks, popcorn, hot dogs, and desserts available to purchase at the showings.
-If you have any questions, please contact The City of Sterling at (815) 632-6621.

 In case of storms, we will reschedule the movie.
 Notice will be posted on Facebook and the City website as well as reported to local media.

 |Tuesday May 31st||Inside Out|

 |Tuesday June 28th||Alexander & the Terrible, Horrible, No Good, Very Bad Day|

 The Sterling Silver Cornet Band was active in the 1850s.
 The band participated in the first Republican Rally to be held in Whiteside County on July 18, 1856.
 The main orator was Abraham Lincoln.
 The next band organized was the Keystone Band, sponsored by Keystone Manufacturing in the late 1870s.
 This band was rated the best in Illinois in a contest held in Dixon.
 The band was under the direction of John Kadel for 21 years.
 Kadel also directed the 6th Regimental Band of Illinois at the time of the Spanish-American War.

 The Sterling Municipal Band was organized and first directed by Jake Hitzelberger, a former circus band director, around the turn of the century.
 Mr. Hitzelberger played Taps at the burial of his predecessor, John Kadel.

 The Dedication Ceremony

 The band shell was dedicated on July 20, 1938.